Admissions for International Students

 Language Proficiency Requirements

-If your first language is not English, and you have not attended an English language secondary school recognized by Saint Mary's, you must demonstrate that you have the English language skills necessary to be successful in our degree programs.
-You must arrange to have results sent to Saint Mary’s from an official testing agency.
+If your first language is not English, and you have not completed the SMU-Plus Program or attended an English language secondary school recognized by Saint Mary's, you must demonstrate that you have the English language skills necessary to be successful in our degree programs.
+Please arrange to have results sent to Saint Mary’s from an official testing agency.

 Find out more by viewing our language requirements.